Dr. Reid served on the board of the Midwest Sociological

-Sue Titus Reid, a professor in the Askew School of Public Administration and Policy has taught law students, graduate students, and undergraduate students in many states.
-In 2000 she received a university teaching award at Florida State University.
-She served on the board of the Midwest Sociological Society and the executive staff of the American Sociological Association.
-She has served as chairperson, associate dean, and dean.
-In 1985 she held the prestigious George Beto Chair in criminal justice at the Criminal Justice Center, Sam Houston State University, Hunstville, Texas.
+Sue Titus Reid, a professor in the Askew School of Public Administration and Policy, has taught law students, graduate students, and undergraduate students in many states.
+She has served as a law school professor and associate dean, a distinguished professor of law and sociology, a dean of criminology, and a chairperson of sociology.
+In 1985, she held the prestigious George Beto Chair in criminal justice at the Criminal Justice Center, Sam Houston State University, Huntsville, Texas.

-Dr. Reid was influenced in her choice of career by her family background and early experiences in a small East Texas community.
-She graduated with honors from Texas Woman's University in 1960 and received graduate degrees in sociology (M.A. in 1962 and Ph.D. in 1965) from the University of Missouri-Columbia.
-In 1972 she graduated with distinction from the University of Iowa College of Law.
+Dr. Reid graduated with honor from Texas Woman’s University in 1960 and received graduate degrees in sociology (M.A. in 1962 and Ph.D. in 1965) from the University of Missouri-Columbia.
+In 1972, she graduated with distinction from the University of Iowa College of Law.
 She was admitted to the Iowa Bar that year and later to the District of Columbia Court of Appeals.
-She has been admitted to practice before the U.S. Supreme Court as well.
+She has also been admitted to practice before the U.S. Supreme Court.